AnneTee/wvui-next/docs/index.md

 #### Accessibility and internationalization

 Wikimedia intends to serve every human being, eventually.
 We will follow [Wikimedia's accessibility principles](https://design.wikimedia.org/style-guide/design-principles_accessibility.html) and aim to support many languages.
+TODO: talk more about i18n

 #### Designed and built for the wider MediaWiki ecosystem